Alan M. Arakawa

 In 1994, Arakawa decided to make his first run for public office and, after a lot of hard work and effort, succeeded in being elected to the Maui County Council.
 He was re-elected in 1996 and 2000.
 During his time on the Council he served as Chair of the Planning, Parks and Land Use committees.
 He also spearheaded the movement to create nonpartisan elections for Maui County government seats.
 In November 2002, he decided to run for Mayor of Maui County and was elected in a nonpartisan race to become Maui County Mayor.

-Mayor Arakawa is married to wife Ann, an Assistant Professor of Mathematics at University of Hawai'i - Maui College and they are the parents of two grown daughters, Jan and Jodi.
+Mayor Arakawa is married to wife Ann, a retired Assistant Professor of Mathematics at University of Hawai'i - Maui College and they are the parents of two grown daughters, Jan and Jodi.

 In addition to establishing the Mayor Arakawa Community Kokua Fund in 2002, the mission of which is to provide financial assistance to groups and individuals in need, his community service involvement includes Hui Malama Learning Center, Maui Okinawa Kenjin Kai, Kiwanis International, and the Japanese Cultural Society of Maui.